 - Satisfy all prerequisites, remove all academic deficiencies and satisfy all terms of provisional admission.

 - Submit an approved final official GSP.

-Before final acceptance, all members of a student’s graduate committee, department/program chair/director, college dean, and the Graduate School dean must approve a thesis as required by the student’s graduate program.
+Before final acceptance, all members of a student’s thesis committee, department/program chair/director, college dean, and the Graduate School dean must approve the thesis, as required by the student’s graduate program.
 Changes or corrections to the thesis may be required at any of these levels.
-The graduate committee is primarily responsible for thesis evaluation, grammar, punctuation, and usage, but the department chair/director and college dean will also conduct reviews to monitor the quality of theses and check for any overlooked errors.
-The Graduate School checks that format and style conform to UAA standards.
-Ideally, these checks should be made before the defense of a thesis or dissertation.
-In addition, the Graduate School dean will review selected theses and will not give final approval until all required corrections are made.
+The thesis committee is primarily responsible for thesis evaluation, grammar, punctuation, usage, and formatting, and the department chair/director and college dean will also conduct reviews to monitor the quality of theses and check for any needed revisions.
+The Graduate School checks that the Title Page and preliminary pages conform to UAA standards.
+The Graduate School dean reviews all theses and will give final approval once all required corrections are made.
 Thesis credits will be given a deferred grade (DF) until all requirements are met.

 Before final acceptance, all members of a student's project committee, department/program chair/director, and college dean must approve a project as required by the student's graduate program.
 Changes or corrections to the project may be required at any of these levels.
-The project committee is primarily responsible for project evaluation, grammar, punctuation, and usage, but the department chair/director and college dean will conduct reviews to monitor the quality of projects and check for any overlooked errors.
+The project committee is primarily responsible for project evaluation, grammar, punctuation, usage, and formatting, and the department chair/director and college dean will conduct reviews to monitor the quality of projects and check for any needed revisions.
 Students should check with their programs for required formatting.
-Ideally, formatting checks should be made before the defense of the project.
-In addition, the college dean will review projects and will not give final approval until all required corrections are made.
+The Graduate School checks that the Title Page and preliminary pages conform to UAA standards.
+Both the Graduate School Dean and the college dean review all projects.
+The college dean will give final approval once all required corrections are made.
 Project credits will be given a deferred grade (DF) until all requirements are met.

 Graduate Student Research